Protecting yourself effectively against violence at work begins with ‘arming yourself’ with knowledge and understanding.

 You must take responsibility for your own safety and well-being at work.

 Prioritise your ’emotional security’

 We’re all different but, we all share a basic need to feel safe and secure in order to stay healthy and well.
 The extent to which we feel the need to be secure varies between individuals – and so does what makes us feel safe and unsafe.

 Some people cope better than others in certain kinds of situations and some people get alarmed quicker and some worry more than others.

-You will know whether or not you are the kind of person who stays unaffected by verbal abuse and calm and composed in threatening situations.
-Maybe you positively welcome and thrive on the responsibility of handling them and, if you are, that’s great.
+You will know whether or not you are the kind of person who stays unaffected by verbal abuse and remains calm and composed in threatening situations.
+Maybe you positively thrive on the responsibility of handling them and, if you do, that’s great.
 If you’re not, you need to focus on fulfilling ‘your need to feel safe’ – otherwise your enjoyment of your job, the quality of your work performance and ultimately your health will suffer.

 Don’t underestimate it.
 Upset and worry caused by violence at work leads to unhappiness at work and at home.
 It can put a real strain on family and friend relationships – and stress is a killer!